 This route, however, can take up to four years to get resolved and might result to a lower amount of recovery.

 The best option when you have not received your last paycheck is to consult with a last paycheck lawyer in New York.
 Before filing the lawsuit, your last paycheck lawyer will send a demand letter to your employer on their law firm’s letterhead.
 This will signify to your employer that you are serious about pursuing your claim.
 Usually, at this stage, your employer will already settle the case.

 However, if your employer still refuses to settle despite a demand letter, your last paycheck lawyer can file a claim with the court.
 With the court, you can be awarded not only your last paycheck but also an amount of liquidated damages equal to the amount of your last paycheck plus attorney’s fees, court costs, and other legal expenses.

 For example, if your last paycheck was $5,000, you can be awarded by the court additional liquidated damages of another $5,000 plus attorney’s fees, court costs, and other legal expenses.

 Under the Fair Labor Standards Act, employees have two years to file claims on unpaid wages, three years, if the employer’s act was willful or reckless.
 Under New York law, however, an employee has 6 years to file a claim for unpaid wages under breach of contract.

 Should you have issues regarding your last paycheck not being released, whether you are a weekly or bi-monthly worker, an independent contractor, or a salesperson on a commission basis, consult with a last paycheck lawyer in New York for your options.
 Should you need assistance, we at the Law Offices of Albert Goodwin are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 212-233-1233 or send us an email at [email protected].